-Toronto, Canada UI Designer Joined about 5 years ago via an invitation from Nick H.
+Toronto, Canada UI Designer Joined over 5 years ago via an invitation from Nick H.

 I feel you.
 I've stopped using the smaller startup apps now coz they all get shutdown or get bought eventually.
 I've been using Ember for the last few years but not a big fan.
 Dropmark, Raindrop, etc. all look great but I'm not going to move all my stuff and then get ditched again.

 I've been considering building an open source self-hosted version or maybe even building it on top of wordpress (instead of starting from scratch) due to simplicity of installation and it having all the necessary parts built inside it.

 Same for me in Safari.
 The header didn't load for like few seconds and the scrolling was a little janky too.